DFE-Digital/bat-design-history/app/posts/apply-for-teacher-training/2020-04-16-structured-data-for-degrees.md

     caption: "Undergraduate degree grades are provided, but candidates can choose and specify ‘Other’" }, {
     text: "What grade is your degree?
 (Undergraduate degree) – Other",
-    caption: "If ‘Other’ is choosen, we allow a free text answer, but suggest other known (but little used) undergraduate degree types."
+    caption: "If ‘Other’ is chosen, we allow a free text answer, but suggest other known (but little used) undergraduate degree types."
   }, {
     text: "What grade is your degree?
 (Postgraduate degree)",
     caption: "Postgraduate degree grades are provided, but candidates can choose ‘Unknown’ or specify ‘Other’"